Madeline Rees George: History

 Miss George was born in Lewisham, Kent, a daughter of Francis George, a London solicitor.
 She was educated in England and Germany.
 She had teaching experience at Kissingen, Wiesbaden, and Munich and came to Australia in 1879.
 She joined the South Australian Education Department in 1880 as the foundation teacher of languages (German in particular) in the Advanced School for Girls.
-In 1885 she resigned to conduct a school of her own at North Adelaide ("Miss Woolcock's school"), but in 1886 was invited to return to the department as headmistress of the Advanced School.
+In 1885, she resigned to conduct a school of her own at North Adelaide ("Miss Woolcock's school"), but in 1886 was invited to return to the department as headmistress of the Advanced School.
 She held this post until 1908 when the school was merged into the Adelaide Girls High School, and she was made headmistress of the new institution, in the same Grote Street premises.
 She resigned from the department in 1913.

-Miss George made trips to England in 1900 and 1907, when she went as a delegate to the first League of the Empire conference held in London, and again in 1913.
+George made trips to England in 1900 and 1907, when she went as a delegate to the first League of the Empire conference held in London, and again in 1913.
 She died at North Adelaide, aged 80.
 She never married.